Summary

 Explain

-Students explain how reading strategies aid in comprehension.
+Students summarize their understanding of an image and explain how reading strategies aid in comprehension.

 Extend

-Students apply the OPTIC reading strategy to other texts to demonstrate how using a strategy enhances comprehension.
+Students apply the OPTIC reading strategy to other texts, including a video and a short story, to demonstrate how the strategy enhances comprehension.

 Evaluate

-Students evaluate their use of reading strategies and comprehension.
+Students evaluate their use of reading strategies and reflect on how the strategies increased their comprehension.

 Materials

-OPTIC Recipe Card The Shiner (attached; two per student)
+OPTIC Recipe Card handout (attached; print two-sided, in color; one per student)

-OPTIC Recipe Card Template (attached; optional; two per student)
+OPTIC Recipe Card Template handout (attached; one per student)

 Engage

-Explain to students that using a process and having reading analysis tools will aid comprehension and expand visual and multimodal literacies.
+Tell students that using a process and reading analysis tools aids comprehension and expands visual and multimodal literacies.
 Reading text and “reading” art both strengthen skills that aid in all aspects of reading across different media and for different purposes.
-Also, by using non-print text, students can be introduced to the importance and effectiveness of using reading strategies in a different way.

 Explore

-O: Move to slide 11.
-Have students conduct a Picture Deconstruction, independently creating a list of ten key concrete Observations that are most important in understanding the visual text.
-These observations are the details that students would underline or highlight if it were print text.
-In this case, these concrete observations should be visual details only.
+Display slide 10 and introduce a modified version of the Photo or Picture Deconstruction strategy.
+Under the “Observations” heading on their handouts, have students independently create a list of ten key, concrete observations that are most important to the understanding of the visual text.
+These observations would be key details that students would underline or highlight if the visual text were instead print text.
+In this setting, these concrete observations should be visual details only.

-I: Move to slide 14.
-Have students make Inferences from the predictions by assigning evidence from the observations list.
-Ask students to give evidence for their predictions using their observations.
-Next, go to slide 15 and have them underline supporting evidence using the same color-coding as used in the prediction step of the lesson.
-Discuss any important prior knowledge students may have that aids comprehension.
+Move to slide 13.
+Have students turn their predictions into inferences by assigning evidence from their observations list to each prediction.
+Have them underline or highlight supporting evidence using the color-coding system from the prediction step of the lesson.
+Have them mark each piece of evidence in the same color as the prediction that piece of evidence supports.
+Discuss any important prior knowledge students possess that aids comprehension.

 Explain